Comments Off on Canon EF 75-300mm f/4-5.6 III USM Telephoto Zoom Lens

 ◘ Your name, or if you’ve incorporated, your company name.

 ◘ The name of the business or person that you’re invoicing.
-Usually I put the company name, followed by the individual I think handles payments and accounting.
+Usually I put the company name, followed by ATTN: and the individual who handles payments and accounting.

 ◘ A project number or purchase order number from your client.
 If they don’t provide one, put a short description of the project here, so accounting knows where to put your charges